alex-controlx/arb-seeker/README.md

 - **404 Errors:** Invalid sport keys are logged and skipped (no crash)
 - **API Failures:** Individual arb failures don't stop the scanning process
-- **Betfair Errors:** Failed lay bets trigger manual lay alerts in Telegram
+- **Betfair Integration:** Manual mode ensures no automatic bets are placed
 - **Minimal Logging:** Only I/O operations are logged (as per preferences)

 ## Testing